Women's Professional Motocross: Background and history

+Members of U.S. Women's Motocross Team at the San Diego Supercross 1995 with MTEG Promoter Danny Thompson.
+Left to right: Corina Chinen, Jodi Hollow, Debbie Matthews, Danny Thompson, Gale Webb, Amber Hughes.

 In 1996, the Women's Motocross League (WML) was founded after the first Women's Supercross Championships took place in 1995.
 Because of this, the WML was allowed to petition to be a part of the AMA Pro Motocross Championship, which included the men's ranks and races.
 This led to the creation of the Women's Motocross Association (WMA), which was founded in 2004 and sold to MX Sports, a large motocross corporation, in 2009.
 The sale secured women's motocross as a permanent part of the broader motocross industry.
 It also led to a name change from WMA to WMX to align with corporate branding.

-To keep women racing, factory teams started to offer female riders contracts so that they could get the women to race their motorcycles.
-Factory teams are large corporations and the main companies that produce and distribute motorcycles.
-There are more than 250 factory teams in the United States alone, including the major ones, such as Suzuki, Yamaha, Honda, KTM, and Kawasaki.
-Without sponsorships and contracts, it is nearly impossible for a person to support a professional race team on their own, as the cost is too great.

-To receive a factory ride, the women had to prove that they were on top of the game and that they were willing to work hard and put in the hours necessary to get better.
-The training that they endure goes beyond just riding their dirt bike; it happens in the gym and on pedal bikes as well.
-These riders worked for the best bikes that money could buy, because if they did not, they would be out of a job and also unable to support their racing.
-It costs over $200,000 a year for an elite motocross rider to be ready for the season.
-This includes having the best bike, the best trainers, spare parts, a way to get the bikes to the track, fuel costs, and many other expenses.